 We are in the early planning stage of the project and there will be numerous opportunities to get involved and provide feedback as the project progresses.

 When will the crossing be removed?

-The Bell Street level crossing removal is currently scheduled to be removed between 2018 and 2022.
+The Bell Street level crossing removal is currently scheduled to be removed by 2022.
 Specific construction timeframes will be confirmed once consultation has been completed and the final design has been chosen.